Fraz. Villanova delle Grotte 3, 33010 Lusevera UD.

-The tour starts at the ticket office, right in front of the newest cave entrance.
-The tunnel goes down ???m and ??? steps.
-The cave is entered at ???, a huge chamber with a small artificial lake.
+The cave is entered at a huge chamber with a small artificial lake.
 Here two main passages branch off, to the right and the left.
 First we follow the right one, which leads further down.

 This part of the cave shows almost no speleothems, but still it is the most impressive and most interesting part of the whole cave.
 It shows a cave developed in flysch, which is composed of marls.
-Karst caves are formed by the solution of limestone, but this cave is formed inside a water resistant and not soluble rock.
+Karst caves are formed by the solution of limestone, but this cave is formed inside a water-resistant and not soluble rock.
 The explanation of this enigma is pretty easy: the impermeable rock dammed the groundwater inside the rock.
-The ground water collected on this layer and flew downhill on top of the impermeable rocks, but in cracks it formed inside the soluble rock by dissolution.
+The groundwater collected on this layer, a so-called hanging groundwater body, and flew downhill on top of the impermeable rocks, but in cracks inside the soluble rock above.

-But once a cave had formed, the water flew inside the hollow, and erosion, the mechanical destruction of rock, started.
-The water has some energy from flowing downhill, which is multplied by the grinding by sand and small rocks it transports.
+Flowing on top of the flysh it formed a karst cave by dissolution.
+But once a small cave passage had formed, the water flew inside the passage like a river, and erosion, the mechanical destruction of rock, started.
+The water has a certain energy from flowing downwards, which is multiplied by the abrasive effect of sand and small stones which it transports.
 This process is not restricted to soluble rocks, solution is not necessary.
 The impermeable marl is rather soft and so it is subject to really fast erosion.

 Again we have to return to the entrance hall and now leave the cave through the tunnel.
 All in all there is an enormous height difference, both to reach the cave entrance and then inside the cave.
 Although the path is very well developed and definitely not difficult, we would advise people with medical problems like heart disease or respiration problems, to think about not visiting the cave.